 The original recipe for this soup came from one of the Best of Bridge cookbooks.
-I have made a few changes to this recipe for Lemon Rice Soup, and now I’ve served it hundreds of times.
+I have made a few changes to the instructions, and I’ve served it hundreds of times.
 It is delicious hot or cold, and it makes a comforting gift to take to a friend, who is feeling under the weather.

 The soup is thickened with egg, not flour, and, as long as you choose the broth accordingly, this is a perfect dish to serve guests who are gluten intolerant.
 All of my grandchildren have enjoyed this soup, but my granddaughter savours every bite!